 - Find out if you need a visa

 - For more detailed information concerning Visitors Visas, refer to Citizenship and Immigration Canada.

 Return to the United States

-When traveling outside the United States, you and your dependents must have the proper documents to re-enter the US.
+- When traveling outside the United States, you and your dependents must have the following documents to re-enter the US:

 - Valid Passport

 - Valid I-20 or DS-2019 with valid travel signature